- Online Safety

 If you have any concerns with regard to this, please contact:

-Mrs. Margaret Pearson, the chair of the governing body, is the governor responsible for safeguarding.
+Mrs. Patricia Reilly, the chair of the governing body, is the governor responsible for safeguarding.

 All of the named Safeguarding Officers have undertaken the relevant training.
 All child protection issues are dealt with in a confidential manner.